bhnord/activities/events.md

 Catch some tunes, vibes, and drinks with us!

+### Frost Fit Walks (We)

+Join EA staff for a leisurely walk through the Esplanade, enjoying the beautiful landscape and scenery that it has to offer.

 ### Music Bingo @ CanalSide (Tu)

 Get ready to tap your toes and test your musical knowledge with Musical Bingo, a captivating game show that combines the thrill of bingo with the charm of melodies.